MahdiSheikhi/ChatGPT-Training-Guide/README.md

 # ChatGPT-Training-Guide
-Here, you'll find a detailed guide to train ChatGPT for conversational AI tasks.
-This includes steps for data preparation and fine-tuning.
+Here, you'll find a detailed guide on training ChatGPT for conversational AI tasks.
+This includes steps for preparing data and fine-tuning the model.
 I provide code snippets, tips, and resources to help you navigate the training process.
 Always refer to OpenAI's official documentation for the most current information.

-It's important to understand that current version of ChatGPT's data only extends until September 2021.
+It's important to understand that the current version of ChatGPT's data only extends until September 2021.
 Thus, the information it can provide is limited to that timeframe.
 For instance, let's consider the ROWNUMBER function in DAX.
 This function was introduced in April 2023, after the cut-off date of ChatGPT's training data.
 Consequently, ChatGPT can't generate responses that include knowledge of this function.
 <br /><br /><br />
 ![DAX New function](https://github.com/MahdiSheikhi/ChatGPT-Training-Guide/blob/main/Assests/DAX-ROWNUMBER-NoData.png)